uahnbu/shoes_box/README.md

 * Height increases by 1.7mm
 * Toe increases by 0.4mm

-**Output:** A table of 4 or 5 box types, each with a matching range of shoes sizes that will minimize the weight of a typical order (which includes various shoes sizes, normal distributed)
+**Output:** A table of 4 or 5 box types, each with a matching range of shoes sizes that will minimize the weight of a typical order (which includes various shoes sizes, normal distributed).
+E.g:

+Sizes | Box type
+-|-
+6|B16
+6T - 9T|B18
+10 - 11|B19
+11T - 12T|B20
+13 - 15|B21

 The weights of each box type is as following stated:

 Box type|Length|Width|Height|Weight